-Seasonal variations in sediment-water nitrate + nitrite (N+N) fluxes at SONE monitoring stations in the Choptank River.
-Figure 6-4b.
+August and November, 1987 and were not included in developing the box-and-wisker plots.
+Seasonal variations in sediment-water silicate fluxes at SONE monitoring stations in the Choptank River.
+The bold circles represent flux means for Figure 6-6b.

-Figure 6-4c.
-Seasonal variations in sediment-water nitrate +nitrite (N+N) fluxes at SONE monitoring stations in the Maryland Portion of the Chesapeake Bay.
+Figure 6-6c.
+Seasonal variations in sediment-water silicate fluxes at SONE monitoring stations in the Maryland portion of the mainstem Chesapeake Bay.
+The bold circles represent flux means for August and November, 1987 and were not included in developing the box-and-wisker plots.